 if you are on a low salt diet.

 Follow your doctor's instructions about using dapagliflozin if you are pregnant.
 Blood sugar control is very important during pregnancy, and your dose needs may be different during each trimester.

 You should not use dapagliflozin during the second or third trimester of pregnancy.

 You should not breast-feed while using this medicine.

 Dapagliflozin is not approved for use by anyone younger than 18 years old.

 How should I take dapagliflozin?

-You may take dapagliflozin with or without food, but take it the same way each time.
+You may take dapagliflozin with or without food.

 Low blood sugar (hypoglycemia) can happen to everyone who has diabetes.
 Symptoms include headache, hunger, sweating, irritability, dizziness, nausea, fast heart rate, and feeling anxious or shaky.
 To quickly treat low blood sugar, always keep a fast-acting source of sugar with you such as fruit juice, hard candy, crackers, raisins, or non-diet soda.

 Your doctor can prescribe a glucagon emergency injection kit to use in case you have severe hypoglycemia and cannot eat or drink.
 Be sure your family and close friends know how to give you this injection in an emergency.